Wisconsin Veteran Employment Benefits

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Wisconsin veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are Wisconsin veterans benefits programs provided by the state.

 Wisconsin G.I.
 Bill